 Thromboangiitis obliterans occurs almost exclusively in tobacco users (nearly all of them smokers) and predominantly affects men aged 20 to 40; it rarely occurs in women.
-It occurs more commonly in people with HLA-A9 and HLA-B5 genotypes.
-Prevalence is highest in Asia and the Middle East.
+Prevalence is highest in Asia and the Middle East where there is heavy tobacco use.
+It occurs more commonly in people with human leukocyte antigen (HLA)-A9 and HLA-B5 genotypes.

 Thromboangiitis obliterans produces segmental inflammation in small and medium-sized arteries and, frequently, in superficial veins of the extremities.
 In acute thromboangiitis obliterans, occlusive thrombi accompany neutrophilic and lymphocytic infiltration of the intima; endothelial cells proliferate, but the internal elastic lamina remains intact.
 In an intermediate phase, thrombi organize and recanalize incompletely; the media is preserved but may be infiltrated with fibroblasts.
 In older lesions, periarterial fibrosis may occur, sometimes affecting the adjacent vein and nerve.